 The key to unforgettable sushi is choosing the right rice.
-Not all varieties are suitable for making sushi, you’ll need a short grain rice with a higher starch content.
+Not all varieties are suitable for making sushi.
+Whereas jasmine rice recipes call for a long grain that isn’t very sticky, sushi calls for a short grain rice with a higher starch content.
 Mahatma® Short Grain Sushi Rice is ideal as it is a firm grain that not only clings together nicely, but also absorbs a ton of flavor.

 Keep your pantry stocked with plenty of this versatile variety so you can practice whenever the craving strikes.
 Get the perfect rice for any sushi recipe by following these tips:

 - Rinse Repeatedly: Rinse any excess starch from the grains in a bowl with cold water — about five or six times — until the water runs clear.
 Skipping this step will result in a thick paste that will be impossible to season.

 - Get Cooking: Find a pot in which steam can’t escape.
 For best results, use a rice cooker (suihanki), instant pot, or slow cooker.

 - Stir Things Up: Stir the rice immediately after it finishes cooking so it cools while also releasing humidity.

 - Dress it Up: Season the rice with a blend of rice wine vinegar, sugar and salt.
 This mixture adds flavor and helps keep your masterpiece together.

 - Cool Down: Lastly, let the rice sit and cool down before handling it: you can use an uchiwa or traditional paper and bamboo fan.

 It’s not a problem if you don’t have all of the traditional cooking tools.
 As long as you carefully handle the ingredients and follow the instructions, you’ll have delicious sushi!